spcmarine/Acebook-Web-App/README.md

 3. If a user is found, the password in the database is compared to the password that was submitted.
 4. If the passwords match, a JSON Web Token is generated and returned, as part of the response.
 5. The React front end receives the token and holds on to it.
-6. Every request to `"/posts"` must include a valid token (which is checked by the Express backend).
+6. Every request to `"/posts"` must include a valid token (which is checked by the backend).
 7. When the user logs out, the front end discards the token.

+The current implementation is not without vulnerabilities - can you find any?

 ### What is a JSON Web Token?